openkfw/TruBudget/provisioning/README.md

-# EEPPortal Provisioning
+# EEP-Portal Provisioning

-Initialize a newly created EEPPortal node (MultiChain + API) with data.
+Initialize a newly created EEP-Portal node (MultiChain + API) with data.
 The script can handle multiple environments, which can be defined using JSON files in `src/data/<ENVIRONMENT>/` and selected using the environment variable `ENVIRONMENT_TYPE`.

 First, install the dependencies: